-After saving the specifications, you must specify the request to the Slave by clicking the button ADD POOL.
-In the pool, you must define:
+After saving the specifications, you must specify the request to the Slave by clicking the button pool, you must define:

 - o starting address of the Modbus register;

-- number of registers;
+- o number of registers;

 - Modbus function (Coils, Discrete Inputs, or Holding Registers).

-After this initial configuration, click (APPLY) to apply the configuration in the representation of the registers below, Figure 135.
-When one of the three initial fields is changed, the table is updated by clicking (APPLY).
+After this initial configuration, click registers below, Figure 135.
+When one of the three initial fields is changed, the table is updated by clicking registers below.